babylonchain/btc-staker/README.md

 ##### 2.4.
 Request signet BTC from faucet:

-Use the provided faucet link (https://signet.bc-2.jp/) to request signet BTC to the address generated in the previous step.
-Once you've requested the funds, you can check if you've received them using the following commands:
+Use the faucet [link](https://signet.bc-2.jp/) to request signet BTC to the address generated in the previous step.
+You can use the following command to check the balance.

 ```bash
 # Replace $TXID with the transaction id you received from the faucet